abemscac/pies-doc/docs/vue3/define-a-component.md

 This is the most popular option at the moment.
 If you've leaned React Hooks API, you may find the coding styles very similar.
 If you don't, don't worry!
 It's actually very easy to understand.

 By default there's no `this` in `<script setup>` whether you use function or arrow function.
-So if don't like `this`, this will be a good news!
+So if don't like `this`, this will be good news!

 ```html title="Composition API with <script setup>" showLineNumbers
 <template>